canata09/canata09/README.md

 </details>

+### Sub-section 1

-### An accepted fact is the "Query Product" method is used in Front-End Design to Solve Page Performance Problems in E-commerce.
+- An accepted fact is the "Query Product" method is used in Front-End Design to Solve Page Performance Problems in E-commerce.

-We should be well aware of the benefits of the "Archive & Shop" format provided by the application and use this format in mass grid display pages.
+- We should be well aware of the benefits of the "Archive & Shop" format provided by the application and use this format in mass grid display pages.
 - If the course of the program is to reach "Early Entry Dates" on a user account basis, you should prefer to use the short form software "Shortcode".

 <br/>

+### Sub-section 2

 <div align="center">
   <table cellpadding="5" cellspacing="" border="0" align="center">